mitch-b/git-tf-migration-powershell/README.md

 ## Caveats

 - Unfortunately, you will need to create the Team Projects before attempting to migrate with this script.
 No new Team Projects can be created through this tool.
+- Branch relationships will be lost, and only baseless merges will be possible.
+The code and each branch will still exist, but the relationship back to your Main will be lost.